What Is Hyperthermia?

 It is always important that you take good care of yourself during the treatment period.
 Get plenty of rest and eat well-balanced meals.
 Exercise is helpful if done in moderation.

-To schedule an appointment and find out more about hyperthermia as a cancer treatment, please call The Hyperthermia Cancer Institute in the Los Angeles area at (888) 580-5900 or use our interactive Online Appointment Request Form.
+To schedule an appointment and find out more about hyperthermia as a cancer treatment, please call us.